Herbert Langford Warren: Arts and Crafts movement

+Political and social views

-Warren was also involved in broader political and social issues, in particular the movement in support of the Allied cause in the years of U.S. Neutrality in World War I. In April 1915 Warren sent a letter to The Nation entitled The English Tradition.
+Warren was also involved in broader political and social issues, in particular the movement in support of the Allied cause in the years of U.S. neutrality in World War I. In April 1915 Warren sent a letter to The Nation entitled The English Tradition.
 He argued that the basis of American society is fundamentally English.
-He wrote: "... like our language, our literature, and our common law, our political and social thought, our whole spiritual and intellectual atmosphere are by inheritance and tradition fundamentally English."
-This idea of Englishness informed not only his political thought, and his specific advocacy of involvement on the side of the allies, but his aesthetic as well, in particular the choice of English and early Anglo-American models for his architectural designs.
+He wrote: "like our language, our literature, and our common law, our political and social thought, our whole spiritual and intellectual atmosphere are by inheritance and tradition fundamentally English."

+This idea of Englishness informed not only his political thought, and his specific advocacy of involvement on the side of the Allies, but his aesthetic as well, in particular the choice of English and early Anglo-American models for his architectural designs.
 This did not prevent him from admiring many aspects of German culture, and he was actively involved in a project for a Germanic Museum at Harvard, which was completed after his death.

-Warren was an active supporter of the Boston-based Citizen's League, and the American Rights League which it later merged with, and was an author of the Address to the people of the allied nations (April 1916).
+Warren was also an active supporter of the Boston-based Citizen's League, and the American Rights League which it later merged with, and was an author of the Address to the people of the allied nations (April 1916).
 Signed by 500 prominent Americans, and later known as the Address of the 500 this urged American support for the allies.
 He was also distressed by the destruction of many of the buildings in France that he had studied and drawn thirty years earlier.

 He died at his home in Cambridge on 27 June 1917, and was survived by his wife and four children.
 Some thought that the strain of his campaigning work in addition to his normal workload caused his health to fail.
+Warren's funeral was held 7 July 1917 at Harvard's Appleton Chapel with Richard Clipston Sturgis, Morton Prince, and Charles Wilson Killam as pallbearers.
+He was buried at Walnut Hills Cemetery in Brookline, Massachusetts.

 Buildings

-Warren's early buildings were in a Romanesque Revival style, the style favored by H.H.
-Richardson, with whom he had worked.
+Warren's early buildings were in a Romanesque Revival style, the style favored by H. H. Richardson, with whom he had worked.
 Examples include the Page House in Boston, and the competition design (not implemented) for the Cathedral of St. John the Divine in New York City.
 Later works were influenced more by English traditions, and mainly used Gothic Revival for churches, and Colonial Revival for houses and for his town and city halls.
 He was opposed to styles such as those inspired by the French Beaux-Arts tradition, considering that they lacked restraint.
-While Warren's buildings were traditional in terms of style, as Meister has noted, the use of space in his houses had much in common with the stylistically more modern architects, particularly in the west and mid-west, with rooms interconnecting, and with internal spaces connecting with the outside.
+While Warren's buildings were traditional in terms of style, as Meister has noted, the use of space in his houses had much in common with the stylistically more modern architects, particularly in the West and Midwest, with rooms interconnecting, and with internal spaces connecting with the outside.

 Buildings by Warren or his partnerships include: